ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 official “lecture” for that day.

 The scheduled lecture time is (in the time zone of San Diego) Tuesday and Thursday from 11am-12:20pm.
-You can visit the lectures via:
+You can visit the lectures via zoom links provided with each of the lecture links in the schedule spreadsheet below.

-[COMING SOON]

 <a id="b:disc"></a>
 <h3>Discussion Sections</h3>